About

 Camilo’s artistic practice explores technology, surveillance, and society.
 His work often reflects on our role in confronting and resisting the surveillance systems shaping contemporary life.
 Through his explorations, he seeks to provoke questions about freedom, autonomy, and the ethics of AI-driven oversight.

 He has participated in group exhibitions, including Jukebox of Dissonance (2024), Prismas Project in Sao Paulo and Brooklyn (2024), and Novelty1 (2024), among others.
 In 2024, he was a resident artist at Woodward Residency in Brooklyn, NY.
-His first short film, “A Socialist Dream“, was selected for the CUNY Film Festival, and his short documentary “Computer Vision“, has been shown in Berlin, Germany, and New York City.

-He currently runs Pan Flute Publishing Haus.
+He currently runs Pan Flute Publishing Haus and lives in Bushwick, Brooklyn.

 Resume